|

 Members and non-members are invited to submit their manuscripts to the Journal of the Acadian Entomological Society, an electronic refereed scientific journal produced by the Society.
 Occasional papers, containing information of special interest or taxonomic value that do not fit the terms of reference for publication in the Journal may also be published intermittently.

-Rhagoletis pomenella, the apple maggot,
+Rhagoletis pomonella, the apple maggot,

 appears on the AES